brainstormforce/bsf-changelog/README.md

 ## Description ##

-A BSF Changelog Easily build chagelog website with custom layouts.
+BSF Changelog plugin is used for building multi products changelog website within minute, This plugin provides shortcodes to display changelog versions list and custom designs.

 ## Installation ##